alphaaurigae/gentoo_unattented-setup/README.md

 1. !PASTE_DEF_CONFIG copy paste content of "config/required/default-testing/1_ variables_pre.default-testing.sh" --> TO: "run.sh --> EDITOR [ !PASTE_DEF_CONFIG VARIABLES_1 ...]
 - variables for the pre setup.
 2. !PASTE_DEF_CONFIG copy paste content of "2_variables_chroot_default-testing.sh" --> TO: "run.sh" --> EDITOR [ !PASTE_DEF_CONFIG VARIABLES_2 ...]
-- combined wit hthe variables for the pre setup .. these setup everything for the chroot.
+- combined with the variables for the pre setup .. these setup everything for the chroot.
 3. !PASTE_DEF_CONFIG copy paste content of "kernel_.config_default-testing.sh (template of /usr/src/linux/.config" to be pasted during setup) --> TO: "run.sh" --> EDITOR [ !PASTE_DEF_CONFIG the linux kernel configuration file (there are options to work off default configs - see var)
 - you still get a menuconfig by default, but based on the premade config. there are more optiosn for kernel setup.